yochaigal/cairn/character-creation.md

 ## Burdens

-- Characters have a total of ten burden slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
+- Characters have a total of ten **Burden** slots but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
-- Each PC starts with a **Backpack** that can hold up to six slots of items or **Fatigue**.
-Carts (which must be pulled with both hands), horses, or mules can make a huge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
 - Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
-Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.
+- Anyone carrying **10 Burdens** is reduced to **0 HP**.
 A character cannot fill more than ten slots.

 ### Burden Slots

 - Most items take up one slot unless otherwise indicated.
-- _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
+- _Petty_ items do not take up any slots. _Bulky_ items take up two slots.
-- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.
+- Each Fatigue you gain occupies one **Burden** slot.